Responsible AI: Audit, Bias Mitigation, Explainability

 Steps:

-2. Bias source: correlation analysis—feature "average account balance over 12 months" correlated with age (r=0.61).
+2. Bias detection source: correlation analysis — the feature "average account balance over 12 months" correlated with age (r=0.61).
 This is proxy discrimination.

-3. Mitigation: reweight training sample plus Fairlearn GridSearch to find threshold minimizing false positive rate ratio at acceptable accuracy loss (ΔAUC = -0.012, acceptable).
+3. Mitigation: reweighing of the training set + Fairlearn GridSearch to find a threshold minimizing false positive rate ratio with acceptable accuracy loss (Δ AUC = -0.012, acceptable).

-4. Explainability: SHAP values for each decision, integration in API, automatic explanation generation for client ("Main factors: high debt load (weight +0.34), short credit history (weight +0.28)").
+4. Explainability: SHAP values for each decision → integration into API → automatic generation of explanations for the client ("Key factors: high debt load (weight +0.34), short credit history (weight +0.28)").

 Result: regulatory approval obtained, false positive rate ratio reduced to 1.18.